 The General Assembly to inaugurate our new executive board took place on June 9: we are all very excited to renew our commitment to supporting students repeating PACES, PASS, and LAS.
 We know that this year can be daunting for recent high school graduates, and we are ready to support them through this transition.

-We are in the process of changing our name, so for now our old name is still showing up on social media:
+We're in the process of changing our name, so for now, our old name is what appears on social media:

 Facebook: Medicine Tutoring in Montpellier